 Intermittent fasting or low calorie diets

 Do you want to lose pounds and measurements, but there is so much information that you don't know which one to decide on?
-Here we are going to face two food systems that are always in the fore: intermittent fasting or low-calorie diets.
+Here we are going to confront two eating systems that are always in the foreground: intermittent fasting or low-calorie diets.

 Do not take lightly how to eat to lose weight; especially if you don't have a guide.